-Also, just make sure that there is no confusion, I also title the PDF with the explanatory “low res book-dummy” at the end, just to make sure that everyone is on the same book-dummy page.
-The book-dummy is see if the publisher is interested in a book project, then they might request the book-dummy with high resolution (300dpi) images.
-This of course is a very good thing because now you know you are getting someone’s attention and traction at the publisher, which may be especially important if working with a really big publisher.
+To ensure that there is no confusion about the quality of the photographs in a submission, I also title the PDF with the explanatory “low res book-dummy” at the end, just to make sure that everyone is on the same book-dummy page.
+It does not hurt to restate that in the submission cover page email as well.
+A book-dummy submission is to determine if the publisher is interested in a book project and if interest and want move to the next step, they then might request a book-dummy or a number of images with higher resolution (300dpi).
+This of course is a very good thing because now you know you are getting someone’s attention and traction by the publisher, which may be especially important if working with a really large publishing company.

-Featured photograph; Instant Nomad #1498 copyright Douglas Stockdale
+Featured photograph; The Flow of Light Brushes the Shadow #1498 (Shanghai, China) copyright Douglas Stockdale

 Developing a Creative Photo Book, a virtual (Zoom) workshop I will be leading again in conjunction with Medium Photo, September 11th, 12th, 18th, & 19th.
 More details at Medium Photo and where to sign up.